 To help enhance your digital presence, make sure that your store branding is both updated and consistent across all digital touchpoints where your brand is represented.
 Go the extra mile to routinely post, respond, react, and offer insight that connects with your digital audience.

-Some points to consider when aiming to optimize digital engagement for in-store foot traffic include:
+3 points to consider for optimizing digital engagement for in-store foot traffic

 - Make sure all digital touchpoints offer accurate store contact information.
 After all, you can’t increase foot traffic if customers can’t find you.
-Consider every digital destination where your store is represented – including Yelp, Facebook, Yellow Pages, Google, local directories and more – then be sure to routinely update them as needed to ensure customers can always find you.
+Consider every digital destination where your store is represented.
+This includes Yelp, Facebook, Yellow Pages, Google, local directories and more.
+Then be sure to routinely update them as needed to ensure customers can always find you.
 Is it especially important to update your business hours on to reflect your business hours on holidays, or if you are closing for renovations.

 - Give online buyers a reason to go into physical stores.
 When Kohls and Amazon announced their partnership, many customers and even some industry experts were surprised and skeptical.
 Kohls, however, was not.
-Their expectation to gain increased foot traffic paid off and rather than shy away from what is technically a retail competitor – Amazon – they have raised the bar on what customers expect and want as part of their digital shopping experiences.
-Your own store can learn from this and encourage customers to buy online, pick up in-store (also known as BOPIS) or even partner with other businesses to use your store as a place for inventory management including returns or pick-up.
+Their expectation to gain increased foot traffic paid off.
+Rather than shy away from what is technically a retail competitor – Amazon – they have raised the bar on what customers expect and want as part of their digital shopping experiences.
+Your own store can learn from this and encourage customers to buy online, pick up in-store (also known as BOPIS) or even partner with other businesses to use your store as a place for inventory management.
+For instance, for returns or pick-up.

 - Encourage customers to check-in on social media to increase your brand visibility.
-When a customer checks in to a business on Facebook, for example, each of their friends will see this check-in.
+For example, when a customer checks in to a business on Facebook, each of their friends will see this check-in.
 As a result, your business benefits from increased digital publicity.
 Through in-store signage, incentives and even sales associate’s conversations, encourage your customers to do this as a way for your store to gain more awareness.

 2. Lean on Technology to Bring Clarity to Foot Traffic Behavior